Read all about Benjamin Moore Balboa Mist paint and check out 25 real homes that use it!

 I personally love a good timeless-looking kitchen.
 Nothing stark, but clean, neutral, and beautiful.
 Let’s take a look at how Balboa Mist looks in a variety of kitchen spaces.

-Nice contrast here, and thanks to the surrounding decor and lighting, Balboa Mist is showing off its green side just a bit – not enough that you would look at this room and say it had green walls, but if you look closely it’s there.
+It’s not enough that you would look at this room and say it had green walls, but if you look closely, it’s there.

-Can you see the ever so slight pink undertones coming out as the light plays with the paint color?
+Can you see the ever-so-slight pink undertones coming out as the light dances around this dining room from @opulencestaging?
 It’s subtle, but it’s there.

 Balboa Mist Paint in Other Areas of the Home

-Balboa Mist makes an entryway or foyer like this one delightfully neutral but cozy and comfortable at the same time.
+Balboa Mist makes an entryway or foyer like this one from @southshorecolonial delightfully neutral but cozy and comfortable at the same time.

-Balboa Mist looking very off-white in such a bright natural space.
+Balboa Mist looks very off-white in such a bright natural space from @mommadore_adventures.
 All that brightness makes this space look huge!

 Well, there ya have it.
-29 gorgeous examples of just how amazing Balboa Mist paint is for any room of the house.
+Twenty-five gorgeous examples of just how amazing Balboa Mist paint is for any room of the house.
 What do you think?

 Pin this post for later!
 And if use Balboa Mist, leave a comment (or better yet, a photo) on the pin!
 That helps others know whether they want to try this paint color, too!